Are you looking for the best domain name registrar to purchase a domain name?

-Customer support is common with the web hosting services.
+Customer support is common with web hosting services.
 Most of the domain registrars prefer email support or ticket-based support.
-They add FAQs / knowledgebases on their websites to answer the general questions from users.
-However, there’re few providers who also offer live chat support for domain purchase.
+They add FAQs/knowledgebases on their websites to answer the general questions from users.
+However, few providers also offer live chat support for domain purchase.

 Live chat support helps beginners to get solutions quickly.
-For example, if you need help with the nameservers to place against your domain and you’re new to the domain registrar dashboard, then you can simply talk to a representative on live chat support to get it done.
+For example, if you want to add the nameservers against your domain name and you’re new to the domain management dashboard, then you can request a support representative to get it done.